 Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Psychosocial Issues in Hereditary Colon Cancer Syndromes

-Table 14.
-Summary of Studies Evaluating Interest in or Intention to Have Genetic Counseling and Testing for Hereditary Colorectal Cancer (CRC)a,b,c continued...
+Table 16.
+Summary of Prospective Studies Evaluating Participation in Genetic Counseling and Testing for Hereditary Colorectal Cancer (CRC)a,b,c continued...

 In contrast to the LS genetic counseling and testing uptake studies that have been conducted in the United States, findings from similar studies conducted in other countries may differ.
 A Finnish study found that 75% of individuals at risk of developing LS underwent genetic testing and counseling for disclosure of test results.
 Being employed was the only factor that independently predicted test uptake.
 Fundamental differences between U.S. and Finnish health care systems may have accounted for the substantial differences in testing uptake in this study compared with similar ones conducted in the United States.
 In particular, the lower likelihood of health or life insurance discrimination in a European state such as Finland may have eliminated an important barrier to testing in that setting.

 The majority of these studies that evaluated the uptake of genetic testing for LS have focused on genetic testing for mismatch repair (MMR) mutations associated with this syndrome.
 Few studies have examined uptake of microsatellite instability (MSI) and immunohistochemical (IHC) testing.
 One study reported low levels of knowledge and awareness of MSI testing among a sample of CRC patients who met the revised Bethesda guidelines for LS and were offered MSI testing.
 Patients in this study generally reported positive attitudes about the benefits of MSI testing; however, patients with higher levels of cancer-specific distress also perceived a greater number of barriers to having MSI testing.